 Lunch and high tea are both offered in the Teahouse – formerly the main residence of the prince and princess, with the last tea sitting and garden entry at 4 PM.

 In the winter (October – March) hours are reduced and the garden is open from Wednesday to Sunday.
-It’s located at 1964 Fairfield Road, about a 10 minute drive from downtown Victoria.
+The Abkhazi Garden is located at 1964 Fairfield Road, about a 10 minute drive from downtown Victoria.

-While high tea doesn’t come cheaply ($48 pp here) it’s considerably less than the $75 pp price tag at the Empress – and what a beautiful setting it’s in.
+While high tea doesn’t come cheaply ($65 pp here in 2023) it’s considerably less than the $95 pp (2023) price tag at the Empress – and what a beautiful setting it’s in.

 Choose from teas with names like Alchemist Brew and Moonlight on the Grove and enjoy small bites of quiche, sausage rolls, sandwiches, scones with preserves and cream along with an assortment of goodies.